 In our event analysis, we require three isolated leptons with $p_{T\ell}>20$~GeV and $|\eta_\ell|<2.5$.
-We require one charged lepton pair of same flavor and opposite sign, whose invariant mass well reconstruct the $Z$-boson, $|m_{\ell\ell}-m_Z|<15$~GeV.
+We require one charged lepton pair of the same flavor and opposite sign, whose invariant mass well reconstructs the $Z$-boson, $|m_{\ell\ell}-m_Z|<15$~GeV.
 For the hadronic part of the event, we demand at least four jets, where two are $b$-tagged.
 Jets are defined with the anti-$k_T$ jet algorithm with radius $R=0.5$ and $p_{Tj}>30$~GeV using {\tt FastJet}~\cite{Cacciari:2011ma}.
 As the signal displays a semi-leptonic top pair final state, it results in a considerable amount of missing energy stemming from the missing neutrino.
 Hence, it is required sizable transverse missing energy $\slashed{E}_T>30$~GeV.

-Since our signal can display a resonant behavior on the invariant mass $m_{tt}$, as well as $m_{Ztt}$, our analysis explore the profile of the two-dimensional distribution $(m_{tt},m_{Ztt})$ to achieve a superior signal identification.
+Since our signal can display a resonant behavior on the invariant mass $m_{tt}$, as well as $m_{Ztt}$, our analysis explores the profile of the two-dimensional distribution $(m_{tt},m_{Ztt})$ to achieve a superior signal identification.
 Thus, we reconstruct the missing neutrino from the leptonic top decay.
-In our signal events, the measured $\slashed{E}_T$ mainly comes from the transverse momentum of the neutrino.
+In our signal events, the measured $\slashed{E}_T$ comes mainly from the transverse momentum of the neutrino.
 Using the third lepton, we calculate the longitudinal component of the neutrino by using the $W$-boson mass constraint, which in most cases will provide two solutions for the neutrino momentum.
-The reconstruction of the top-quarks is performed iterating over all possible partitions of light and $b$-tagged jets, forming the leptonic $(\ell\nu b)$ and hadronic $(jjb)$ top-quarks.
-The two possible neutrino solutions are individually accounted for, constituting different partitions.
+The reconstruction of the top-quarks is performed by iterating over all possible partitions of light and $b$-tagged jets, forming the leptonic $(\ell\nu b)$ and hadronic $(jjb)$ top-quarks.
+The two possible neutrino solutions are individually accounted for, which constitute different partitions.
 We chose the combination that minimizes

 where $m_t$ is the on-shell top-quark mass.
-With the reconstructed top-quarks, we can examine the invariant masses $m_{tt}$ and $m_{Ztt}$, which capture the resonant profile from the $H$ and $A$ decays, arising from the loop induced gluon fusion $gg\to A/H\to ZH/A$ and bottom quark initiated $b\bar{b}\to A/H\to ZH/A$ contributions.
+With the reconstructed top-quarks, we can examine the invariant masses $m_{tt}$ and $m_{Ztt}$, which capture the resonant profile from $H$ and $A$ decays, arising from the loop-induced gluon fusion $gg\to A/H\to ZH/A$ and bottom quark-initiated $b\bar{b}\to A/H\to ZH/A$ contributions.